116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 Consequences of Being Found in Contempt of Court

-If a party is found to be in contempt, he or she may be subject to multiple types of penalties.
-In cases where a person failed to pay financial support as required, they may be placed on probation and required to meet specific conditions, such as meeting all of their support obligations, maintaining steady employment, and avoiding risky behavior that could result in financial losses, such as gambling.
+If a party is found in contempt, he or she may be subject to multiple types of penalties.
+In cases where a person fails to pay financial support as required, they may be placed on probation and required to meet specific conditions, such as meeting all of their support obligations, maintaining steady employment, and avoiding risky behavior that could result in financial losses, such as gambling.
 The court may sentence a person to up to six months in prison, and during this time, the person may be released in order to work.
 Some or all of a person's earnings during their period of imprisonment may be used to pay support and meet their financial obligations.

 If a parent is found in contempt for violating a parenting time order, the court may impose multiple penalties, including suspending their driver's license, placing them on probation, sentencing them to up to six months in prison, and fining them up to $500 for each violation.
 A parent may also be subject to restrictions on their parenting time and child custody, and any missed parenting time may need to be made up.
 The parent may be required to receive psychological counseling and/or take part in a parental education program, pay a monetary bond, and reimburse any expenses that resulted from the violation.
 Restrictions on a person's parenting time may also be put in place, such as requiring their time with their children to be supervised.